enyone/web-clipper/README.md

 #### Using web-clipper ####

-`parser.php` handles the parsing itself creating a html-document with specified amount of columns containing one box (div) per. every source page.
+`parse.php` handles the parsing itself creating a html-document with specified amount of columns containing one box (div) per. every source page

 `config.php` contains all configuration values needed, edit it before usage